 The company does not have a Risk Committee as it is considered that the current size of the Board does not warrant the formal establishment of a separate committee.
 The company does have a Risk Management policy which is communicated to all employees on commencing employment with the business.
 The board performs the function of a Risk Management committee which includes setting of corporate governance policy and exercising due care and skill in assessing risk, developing strategies to mitigate such risk, monitoring the risk and the company's effectiveness in managing it.
 The company maintains internal controls which assist in managing enterprise risk, and these are reviewed as part of the scope of the external audit, with the auditor providing the Board with commentary on their effectiveness and the need for any additional controls.
-The CEO and Company Secretary are responsible for monitoring operational risk, ensuring all relevant insurances are in place, and ensuring that all regulatory and compliance obligations of the company are satisfied.
+The CEO and Company Secretary (to 15 June 2018) and Chief Financial Officer (from 15 June 2018) are responsible for monitoring operational risk, ensuring all relevant insurances are in place, and ensuring that all regulatory and compliance obligations of the company are satisfied.

 The company does not have a dedicated internal audit function.
-The responsibility for risk management and internal controls lies with both the CEO and Company Secretary who continually monitor the company's internal and external risk environment.
+The responsibility for risk management and internal controls lies with both the CEO and Company Secretary (to 15 June 2018) and Chief Financial Officer (from 15 June 2018) who continually monitor the company's internal and external risk environment.